twosixlabs/V3SPA/README.md

 Open your Chrome browser and go to http://localhost:8080 to load V3SPA.

 The policy-examples directory contains several example policies in the format required by V3SPA.
+If your policy is named "mypolicy", your zip file should be named `mypolicy.zip` and all your policy files should be inside a directory named `mypolicy` in the `mypolicy.zip` file.
+If you have a policy binary, the file must be named `sepolicy` and it must be located in the `mypolicy/policy/` directory in the zip, like this:

+    mypolicy.zip
+    │
+    └───mypolicy
+        │
+        └───policy
+            │   sepolicy

+If you have policy source, it must be in reference policy format, and the files and subdirectories should be in the `mypolicy` directory, like this:

+    mypolicy.zip
+    │
+    └───mypolicy
+    │   │   build.conf
+    │   │   Makefile
+    │   │   rules.modular
+    │   │   rules.monolithic
+    │   │   ...
+    │   │
+    │   └───config
+    │   │    │   ...
+    │   │
+    │   └───doc
+    │   │    │   ...
+    │   │
+    │   └───man
+    │   │    │   ...
+    │   │
+    │   └───policy
+    │       │   ...
+    │
+    └───support
+        │   ...

-If you have a policy binary, the file must be named sepolicy and it must be located in the policy/ directory.
-If you have source, it must be in reference policy format.
-Your zip file can contain only a binary, or only policy source, or both, as long as it follows this structure and naming convention.
+Your zip file can contain only a binary, or only policy source, or both, as long as your zip follows this structure and naming convention.
+If your zip file has both a binary policy and source policy, simply add the `sepolicy` file to the `mypolicy/policy/` in your policy source tree (in other words, merge the two examples above).

 Click the "Load" link and drag and drop one of the policies into V3SPA.
 Loading a policy for the first time could take a minute or two to parse the policy.
 Reloading a policy again later will be faster, but can still take a few seconds.